All About Nepal Eye Hospital » Tripureshwor, Kathmandu

 The Investigation Department of the hospital is equipped with the latest state of the art diagnostic equipment like OCT (Optical Coherence Tomography), Fundus Photography, FFA (Fundus Fluorescence Angiography), Humphrey Perimetry, B Scan (Ultrasonography), Goldman Perimetry, Pachymetry, Optical Biometry, Non-Contact Air Puff Tonometry, Auto Refractor.

 The hospital houses a modern full functional Pathology lab.
 Besides, providing pathological test services to surgery-bound patients of the hospital the lab provides service to the general public as well.

 Optical/ Medicine Dispensary

-The first eye hospital in Nepal has the provision of in-house Optical dispensary and Medical Dispensary for the patients.
+The first eye hospital in Nepal has the provision of an in-house Optical dispensary and Medical Dispensary for the patients.
 The Optical provides quality eyeglasses to patients at a reasonable/affordable cost.